MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Start-An-Express-Project/content.md

 # Why is this important?

-By finishing this tutorial you will continue to deepen your knowledge of Node.js and Express.js as well as master the internet-wide paradigms of RESTful and Resourceful routing.
+By finishing this tutorial you will continue to deepen your knowledge of Node.js and Express.js as well as main the internet-wide paradigms of RESTful and Resourceful routing.
 You will be Creating, Reading, Updating, and Deleting (CRUD) a single resource (in this case, a `Review`).
 You will also learn how to use a MongoDB document-based database with Express.js.

 # Learning Outcomes